 Clouds hang over Neymar as Copa America looms in Brazil

-The 27-year-old striker arrived at Brazil’s training ground outside Rio de Janeiro on Saturday, but Tuesday will mark his first day of full training with the national team.
+The 27-year-old Neymar left the field in the Granja Comary training ground outside Rio de Janeiro on Tuesday alongside doctor Rodrigo Lasmar.
+Brazil’s football confederation said Neymar had felt “discomfort” in his knee and was being evaluated by the medical staff.

-The clouds hovering over the Brazilian are many, and the main one is medical.
+It was another setback for Brazil’s biggest star, who has only played four matches with Paris Saint-Germain since he returned from a broken metatarsal in his right foot on April 27.

-Once again, Neymar is recovering from a fifth metatarsal injury in his right foot, the same injury that slowed his runs and dribbles at last year’s World Cup.
-After 70 days off, the Brazilian returned to training at the beginning of April but only played four matches for Paris Saint-Germain.
+That was the same injury that slowed his runs and dribbles at last year’s World Cup.

-Brazil fitness coach Fabio Mahseredjian said Neymar should be fully recovered after a pair of friendlies against Qatar and Honduras in early June.
+Brazil fitness coach Fabio Mahseredjian had said before the training session that Neymar should be fully recovered after a pair of friendlies against Qatar and Honduras in early June.

-“He will be in better shape than in the 2018 World Cup,” the fitness coach said.
+But on Tuesday, which marked Brazil’s first full training since players started gathering for the South American championship, Neymar had to leave and appeared to be in pain after taking a shot near the end of the session.

 The Copa America starts on June 14 with host Brazil facing Bolivia in the opening match at Morumbi Stadium in Sao Paulo.
 Venezuela and Peru are also in the same group.